Milliman-PRM/Milliman-Access-Portal/.github/ISSUE_TEMPLATE.md

 ## Potential Solutions

 *If you have some ideas how to solve the problem(s), describe them here.*
+*If you can estimate effort (time/resources) of a solution, include that with the description.*

 ## Prototype links / Other Resources